Soil Investigation Services

-Geotechnical investigation is subsurface testing of the soil or rock formations carried out by conducting on-site explorations, sampling, boring, logging and laboratory testing.
-Geotechnical studies help getting detailed data on the geological conditions of the site which gives a geotechnical engineer sufficient data to recommend foundation design.
+Commonly referred to as Geotechnical Investigation or Ground investigation, is a technique in Geotechnical Engineering employed to assess the surface and subsurface condition to determine engineering properties of soil or rock core both in-situ and in the Laboratory.
+This testing is carried out for soil or rock formations by conducting on-site explorations, boring, sampling, logging, and laboratory testing.
+Geotechnical studies help to get detailed data on the geological conditions of the site which gives a Geotechnical Engineer/Engineering Geologist, the sufficient data to recommend foundation design or other related recommendations.
 The collected data is analyzed and geotechnical criteria for foundations, retaining walls, site drainage, etc. are developed.
+In geotechnical engineering the typical areas of recommendation include but are not limited to the following:

-These geotechnical investigations have many uses, such as; designing the foundation for buildings or other related structures, roads and bridges, dams and hydropower.
+The geotechnical or soil investigations are used in every civil engineering projects which are related and not limited to the designing of shallow/deep foundations for buildings or other related structures such as slope stability etc., for roads and bridges, dams, hydropower, wind, solar power plants, transmission lines and grid stations, telecommunication towers, oil, and gas.
 It also plays a vital part in establishing retaining structures, constructing underground structures such as tunnels and quarries which are subjected to soil pressure from all sides, constructing earth dams that require proper knowledge of engineering properties of soils and rocks.
 All in all, these investigations play a crucial role in researching the impact of development on various construction projects.

 AKM Geotechnical provides a comprehensive range of geotechnical investigation services and believes that an efficient and effective geotechnical study is an integral component of any proposed civil engineering project.
-We ensure that the ground investigation is designed and implemented correctly to meet the project requirements.
-Where necessary, our multi-disciplined teams are able to integrate the scope of works to cover both geotechnical and environmental concerns in order to provide a technically robust and cost-effective site investigation solution.
+We ensure that the soil investigation and soil testing are designed and implemented correctly to meet the project requirements.
+Where necessary, our multi-disciplined teams are able to integrate the scope of work to cover both geotechnical and environmental concerns in order to provide a technically robust and cost-effective site investigation solution.

 The primary reason for geotechnical investigations is to find possible anomalous subsurface conditions before beginning a project.
-The costs of not performing a geotechnical investigation can be astronomical.
-AKMG provides geotechnical investigation services and construction materials monitoring services throughout all phases of feasibility/planning, design development, construction and post-construction.
+The costs of not performing a geotechnical investigation can be astronomical and in rare cases cause irrecoverable costs.
+AKMG provides geotechnical investigation services and construction material monitoring services throughout all phases of feasibility/planning, design development, construction, and post-construction.

 Our team of professionals has the expertise to perform the following field related tasks

-Geotechnical drilling is a method by which core samples of rocks and soil samples are recovered and then tested both in-situ and ex-situ to determine engineering properties of these samples and cores.
-This is a very integral part of any project as unstable and unsafe rocks and soil could undermine the integrity of the site.
+Geotechnical drilling is a method by which core samples of rocks and soil samples are recovered and then tested both in-situ and ex-situ to determine the engineering properties of these samples and cores.
+This is a very integral part of soil investigation for any project as unstable and unsafe rocks and soil could undermine the integrity of the site.
 Accurate drilling establishes a safe foundation for whatever project the contractors are going to work on.
+Drilling in soil or rock formations is performed in a wide range of ground conditions both in-shore and off-shore employing hand auger drilling rigs, straight rotary rigs, reverse rotary rigs, light, and heavy percussion rigs.
+Different diameters of drilling can also be achieved by increasing the bit size.

 Collection of disturbed and undisturbed samples (DS & UDS)